Shell Shocked – FBI Uses Receivership Shell In Sting

 Court documents reflect that at least one (unnamed) receivership shell manufacturer has been indicted and provided the FBI with information that led to indictments of the 5 other Amogear defendants.
 The defendants in the Amogear sting were caught by the undercover FBI operation, with the assistance of the (unnamed) informant and a receivership shell.
 The Amogear shell corporation was formed in Nevada in 2006 as Kitcher Resources, a mining company.
 Two years later, Kitcher filed its last financial report with the SEC.

-According to publicly filed documents, in June 2011, Joseph Arcaro took control of the shell corporation in a Nevada receivership action and in October of the same year, Mr. Arcaro sold it to Michael CecCON.
+According to publicly filed documents, Joseph Arcaro took control of the shell corporation in a Nevada receivership action.
+It is unclear how Arcaro transferred the shell to a buyer known as Michael CecCON, an undercover FBI agent who would serve as the CEO.
 CecCON turned the shell into a Mixed Martial Arts sports apparel company, and began submitting SEC filings.
-The company’s name was changed to Amogear in April 2011, and a new ticker—AMOG–was assigned.
+The company’s name was changed to Amogear, and a new ticker—AMOG–was assigned.

 It is unclear what happened next.
-Although, by late 2012, Richard Brutti, who had also served as CEO of VizStar, another penny stock issuer, had become Amogear’s sole officer and director but his appointment was not announced publicly.
+Although, Richard Brutti, who had also served as CEO of VizStar, another penny stock issuer, had become Amogear’s sole officer and director but his appointment was not announced publicly.

 In August 2012, the perpetrators, who were arrested in the FBI sting, began preparations for an Amogear promotion.The authorities say that they were brought in by a confidential informant (“CI”).
 The CI controlled all but a few thousand shares of Amogear’s stock.
 He sought the assistance of two of the defendants indicted in the scheme—Christopher Putnam and Christopher Gabriel (Gabe) Nix—because he had worked with them on prior promotions.

 Over the next year, an elaborate plan was developed to pump the stock and profit by dumping it when it rose to $0.20 or more.
-In September 2013, a new CEO began working with the CI.
+A new CEO began working with the CI.
 What the promoters did not know was that the new CEO was an FBI agent and that the shell was in fact now controlled by the FBI.
-The CEO remains unknown and no reports of any kind were filed with the SEC covering any period later than October 31, 2013.
+The CEO remains unknown and no reports of any kind were filed with the SEC.
 The CI, a stock promoter engaged in the pump and dump schemes, was willing to cooperate with the FBI and install a new CEO because he had already plead guilty to counts of conspiracy to commit securities fraud, as well as substantial counts of securities fraud and wire fraud.

 More promoters were brought in and scripts for eventual email blasts were written.
 At all times, every participant in the scheme was aware that Amogear had no actual products and did no business.
 The promoters were to be paid in stock, not cash, although, in the disclosures planned for their email alerts they said they owned no stock, but “expected” to be compensated “up to” $100,000 for a one-week campaign.

 The touts deposited stock with Titan International Securities, a Belize brokerage that had accounts with a number of U.S. broker-dealers.
-There had been no market for Amogear’s stock, so in January 2014, the perpetrator arranged to create one, by giving the appearance of activity by trading among themselves.
+There had been no market for Amogear’s stock, so the perpetrator arranged to create one, by giving the appearance of activity by trading among themselves.
 On February 9th and February 10th, 2014, the email blasts were sent out to subscribers of the promoters’ “tips” services.
 But the anticipated one-week initial promotion.
-On February 10, 2014, the SEC stopped this by suspending trading in Amogear’s stock, citing the email spam and manipulating trading in the stock as the reason for the action.
+The SEC stopped this by suspending trading in Amogear’s stock, citing the email spam and manipulating trading in the stock as the reason for the action.

 As this case progresses and the facts surrounding creation of the receivership shell became public, Amogear followed the typical pattern of the reinstated shell company, changing hands at least once and CEOs several times.
 The person who controlled nearly all the company’s stock—the CI—and the promoters he hired were aware that the company had no value and no operations, but schemed to boost its price and profit by selling their own shares while engaging in a touting campaign designed to entice investors to buy.